urbit/urbit/README.md

 Filesystem Sync
 ---------------

-Our filesystem, `%clay`, does not automatically sync to unix.
-If you want to get files in and out of urbit, you'll need to setup a mount point.
+The Urbit filesystem, `%clay` doesn't automatically sync to unix.
+If you'd like to browse the contents of your Urbit from unix you'll need to use `|mount`.

+`|mount` creates a mirror in unix of files from `%clay` that is always watching for changes.
+To sync your entire `home/` desk run:

+    |mount %

+you should see a directory called `home/` get created inside your pier.
+When you change files in this directory the changes will get synced into your urbit.

 Since each mount point is always watching for changes you may also want to unmount from time to time.

-The syntax is as follows (from `dojo`):
+The full syntax is as follows (from `dojo`):

     |mount <clay-path> <mount-name>